 - Infectious diseases: The prevalence of infectious diseases in a region can also affect life expectancy.

-- Living conditions in old age: Social support, access to care, and safe housing in later life are important.
+- Living conditions in old age: The quality of life in old age, including social support, access to care facilities, and housing conditions, also influences our life expectancy.

 How Are Cold and Lifespan Related?